 We do have small inserts that we need to use to check your ears, but they exert the tiniest bit of pressure.
-In fact, it is no different to that small change you get when you fly on an aeroplane or go up in an elevator.
+In fact, it is no different to that small change you get when you fly on an airplane or go up in an elevator.

 Does it hurt?

-The hearing screening process is pain-free.
+The hearing test process is pain-free.
 Our audiologists are highly trained and know exactly how the human ear works.
 We know which bits are sensitive and how to ensure that your experience doesn’t hurt one bit.